Europe

 CEER

-CEER – Council of European Energy Regulators is a Belgian non-profit organization, established in 2000, which gathers regulatory agencies of 39 European countries, and whose aims are to:
+CEER - the European Council of Energy Regulators is a Belgian non-profit organisation, established in 2000, which brings together regulators from 39 European countries and whose objectives are:

-• Develop the energy market to benefit the energy consumer
+• Develop the energy market for the benefit of the consumer

-• Serve as a forum for the exchange of knowledge and experiences between regulators
+• Serve as a forum for the exchange of knowledge and experience between regulators

-• Promote solutions to the common problems which all countries face, and whose answer requires concerted action.
+• Promote solutions to problems that are common to all the countries involved and whose resolution requires coordinated action

-• Promote and defend the point of view that energy regulators hold with the players in the energy sector.
+• Publicise and defend the vision of energy regulators to various European players in the sector

-ERSE actively cooperates in CEER’s activities, such as:
+ERSE actively co-operates in several of CEER's activities:

-• Coordinating those working groups, when nominated to do so
+• Coordinating these working groups, when appointed to do so

 Working groups